L04rs/Tutors-projectlg/topic-01-Basics/unit-2-Groups/talk-4-Triads/triad.md

-# Lecture 3
+# Lecture 4

-Complementary Color-Groups
+Triadic and Tetradic Color-Groups